ngrx/platform/docs/router-store/README.md

 }
 ```

-- Either a reducer or an effect can be invoked in response to this action.
-If the invoked reducer throws, the navigation will be canceled.
-- If navigation gets canceled because of a guard, a ROUTER_CANCEL action will be dispatched.
-- If navigation results in an error, a ROUTER_ERROR action will be dispatched.
+- Reducers recieve this action.
+Throwing an error in the reducer cancels navigation.
+- Effects can listen for this action.
+- The `ROUTER_CANCEL` action represents a guard canceling navigation.
+- A `ROUTER_ERROR` action represents a navigation error .
-- Both ROUTER_CANCEL and ROUTER_ERROR contain the store state before the navigation which can be used to restore the consistency of the store.
+- `ROUTER_CANCEL` and `ROUTER_ERROR` contain the store state before the navigation.
+Use the previous state to restore the consistency of the store.

 ## Setup